SE-ML/se-ml.github.io/_best_practices/02-archive_old_feature.md

 photocredit: #

 intent: Avoid technical debt caused by unused features. #
 motivation: Features that are no longer used introduce technical debt and clutter.
-Removing or cleaning unused features from the data pipeline helps concentrate only on promising features and improves understandability and maintenance.  #
+Removing or cleaning unused features from the data pipeline helps concentrate only on promising features, and improves understandability and maintenance.  #
 applicability: Features should be archived whenever features are manually engineered (and not automatically extracted, e.g. through deep learning).
 related: [data_complete, exp_owner] #
 dependencies: #